 North America camera module market by application, 2012 - 2022, (USD Million)

-Increasing demand for smartphones and tablet PCs, combined with growing preference for high-resolution smartphones is expected to play a significant role in propelling camera module industry growth.
+Increasing demand for smartphones and tablet PCs, combined with the growing preference for high-resolution smartphones is expected to play a significant role in propelling camera module industry growth.
 Consumers have readily accepted mobile imaging through smartphones, which is evident from the increasing demand for devices by Apple and Samsung that offer high definition picture quality as compared to other devices.
 Additionally, increasing use of smartphone applications for photo sharing and social networking has positively impacted camera module market growth.

 The advent of new technologies for distant communication (such as online video calling) in smartphones has increased.
-Online video chatting, video calling, video conferencing, and online learning through video lectures have gained popularity in the recent years.
+Online video chatting, video calling, video conferencing, and online learning through video lectures have gained popularity in recent years.

 These products are primarily used in electronic devices such as digital cameras, smartphones, tablet PCs, webcams, and surveillance systems.
-Among the different electronic devices, smartphones and tablet PC is the major segment and is expected to acquire over 75% of the global market in terms of shipments in 2022.
+Among the different electronic devices, smartphones, and tablet PC is the major segment and is expected to acquire over 75% of the global market in terms of shipments in 2022.
 High-resolution cameras installed in smartphones play a key role in the sales of smartphones.

 Camera module market finds application in many medical devices such as radiography, Magnetic Resonance Imaging (MRI), nuclear medicine, ultrasound, elastography, tactile imaging, photoacoustic imaging, thermography, tomography, and echocardiography.

 The automotive sector is one of the rapidly growing markets for these devices.
-Various initiatives are being taken by governments and car manufacturers in many regions to ensure driver safety and reduce the numbers of on-road accidents.
+Various initiatives are being taken by governments and car manufacturers in many regions to ensure driver safety and reduce the number of on-road accidents.

 CMOS and CCD are two types of image sensors used in the packaging of these devices, where CMOS is majorly used at present as compared to CCD.
 CMOS sensors are produced in bulk for many low-end applications, and their price depends on its application.